-RCCbc is proud to announce that – similar to our Northern Node – we have launched a second regional operations centre, our Interior Node, located at the new David E. Kampe hospital tower in Penticton, BC.
+RCCbc is proud to announce that – similar to our Northern Node – we have launched a second regional operations centre, our Interior Node, located on the fourth floor of the Regional General Hospital in Penticton, BC.
 As part of its ongoing mandate to coordinate rural health services and resources ‘closer-to-home,’ RCCbc is building operational capacity outside of the Lower Mainland to better serve rural physicians and their communities.

 RCCbc is partnering with Interior Health through the Interior Node to build rural research capacity within the Okanagan, Shuswap, and Kootenay regions, and to explore possible pathways for scaling up high-demand offerings such as the Nanaimo Emergency Education Program (NEEP) .
 The Interior Node will also be available to support existing RCCbc initiatives, such as the Rural Surgical and Obstetrics Network (RSON) initiative and the Rural Site Visits Project.
 Our Interior Node staff will also continue to strengthen RCCbc’s relationships with well-established healthcare and rural community advocates such as the South Okanagan Similkameen Division of Family Practice and the BC Rural Health Network.

 In addition to opening our new node in Penticton, RCCbc recently brought on a Provincial Community RCME Manager to oversee the launch and implementation of the Joint Standing Committee on Rural Issues’ (JSC) latest RCME program which will focus on funding rural communities to engage in interprofessional team-based continuing medical education and training.
 Details of this new program will be available on the RCCbc web site this summer.

 Please join us in welcoming the newest members of the RCCbc team!